 Local communities can assess vulnerabilities to projected increases in coastal flooding and erosion and can develop strategies to make affected areas more resilient.
 Protecting and strengthening natural infrastructure also can help.
 Coral reefs, mangroves, oyster reefs and marshes are our first lines of defense.
-The Florida Coastal Office is committed to helping prepare Florida’s communities and habitats for changes resulting from sea level rise by:
+The Office of Resilience and Coastal Protection is committed to helping prepare Florida’s communities and habitats for changes resulting from sea level rise by:

 Providing funding and technical assistance to prepare Florida’s coastal communities